 - What we Don’t Like: Could be closer to the Center

 If the Mirage was just a touch closer it would skyrocket up the list, but it is just a touch far out.
 Still, it has a lot going for it.
-We adore all things Polynesian, The Culture the Climate, the Lush green Landscapes, So a Polynesian themed hotel in Vegas, one of our other great loves is heavenly.
+We adore all things Polynesian, The Culture, the Climate, the Lush green Landscapes, So a Polynesian-themed hotel in Vegas, one of our other great loves, is heavenly.

 The pool is our special place in Vegas.
 Somewhere to go and pretend we are by the ocean on a tropical isle, preferably Maui.
 Standard rooms are a little dated but the Stay Well rooms are really cool.
 Just like the MGM, they offer Mood lighting and Aromatherapy Airconditioning.
 The whole floor smells so exotic and inviting it quickly washes the Casino floor out of your hair.
-However, the best rooms are the Resort Tower Kings (Apart from the various suites) These rooms are guaranteed on the top floor and off incredible extensive views of the strip.
+However, the best rooms are the Resort Tower Kings (Apart from the various suites) These rooms are guaranteed on the top floor and offer incredible extensive views of the strip.
 The View you want is a pool view as they look South down the entire strip.
-The Strip view rooms end to look across the strip and the Encore/Wynn/Palazzo and while you get a great view including the Volcano, it’s not as impressive as the south strip view.
+The Strip view rooms tend to look across the strip and the Encore/Wynn/Palazzo and while you get a great view including the Volcano, it’s not as impressive as the south strip view.

-We really love the Mirage, the tropical getaway, reasonable prices, and great pool really make it, just be prepared to walk.
+We really love the Mirage, the tropical getaway, reasonable prices, and the great pool really make it, just be prepared to walk.

 7 – Aria – $$

 - Average Price: $250-$350

 - Why We love it: Super Modern Luxury Hotel Right in a nearly perfect location.